shakesco/shakesco-contracts/README.md

 ### BNB Smart Chain Only

 BNB Smart Chain is where tokenized stocks settle.
-The `StockAccountFactory` derives each stock account deterministically from its owner address, so a wallet owner always resolves to the same stock account.
-It is the same factory build that backs stealth addresses on Ethereum and Polygon, deployed here under the stock account role.
+The `StockAccountFactory` derives a stock account from its owner address with CREATE2, so the same owner always gets the same stock account address on this chain.
+A stock account is a distinct contract with its own address, not the owner's Ethereum or Polygon wallet address: those wallets are `ShakescoAccount` and `ShakescoBusinessContract` instances deployed by `ShakescoAccountFactory` and `ShakescoBusinessFactory`, which are separate factories over separate implementations.

 | Contract Name       |                  Address                   |
 | ------------------- | :----------------------------------------: |
 | StockAccountFactory | 0xe18e9DF923aa82C3D7B593d657a653DBcc79B6e3 |

-The address matches Ethereum and Polygon because the factory is deployed through the CREATE2 proxy at `0x4e59b44847b379578588920cA78FbF26c0B4956C` (`deterministicDeployment: true`).
-Identical bytecode and constructor argument give an identical address on every chain, so this is not a duplicate entry.
+This is the same factory build as `StealthShakescoAccountFactory` on Ethereum and Polygon, deployed here to serve stock accounts.
+There is no `StockAccountFactory` on those chains, only this one on BNB.
+It carries the same address because `28-stealth-account-factory.js` sets `deterministicDeployment: true`, which routes the deploy through the CREATE2 proxy at `0x4e59b44847b379578588920cA78FbF26c0B4956C`.
+Identical bytecode and constructor argument give an identical address on every chain, so the address repeating in the tables above is expected, not a copy-paste error.

 We have organized our contracts into logical folders: